Pomeranchuk cooling of the SU($2N$) ultra-cold fermions in optical lattices: Abstract

 \section{Abstract}

-We investigate the thermodynamic properties of a half-filled SU($2N$) Fermi-Hubbard model in the two-dimensional square lattice using the determinantal quantum Monte Carlo simulation, which is free of the fermion ``sign problem''.
-The large number of hyperfine-spin components enhances spin fluctuations, which facilitates the Pomeranchuk cooling to temperatures comparable to the superexchange energy scale at the case of SU$(6)$.
-Various quantities including entropy, charge fluctuation, and spin correlations have been calculated.
+We investigate the thermodynamic properties of a half-filled SU($2N$) Hubbard model in the two-dimensional square lattice by the method of the determinant quantum Monte Carlo simulation, which is free of the fermion ``sign problem''.
+The large number of hyperfine-spin components enhances spin fluctuations, which facilitates the Pomeranchuk cooling to temperatures comparable to the superexchange energy scale in the case of SU$(6)$.
+Various physical quantities including entropy, charge fluctuations, and spin correlations are calculated.

-The SU($2N$) and Sp($2N$) Fermi-Hubbard and Heisenberg models were originally introduced to condensed matter physics as a mathematic convenience \cite{arovas1988,affleck1988,read1989, read1991}.
-They generalize the SU(2) models of electrons and enable the $1/N$-expansion to systematically handle strong correlations.
-In the cold atom context, it was proved that the large spin Fermi systems with the hyperfine spin $F=\frac{3}{2}$ possess a generic Sp$(4)$, or, isomorphically SO(5) symmetry, without fine tuning \cite{wu2003,wu2006a}.
-It can be augmented to the even higher symmetry of SU(4) with alkaline-earth fermions due to their fully filled electron shells \cite{wu2003}.
-In this case, their hyperfine spins completely come from nuclear spins, thus interactions are spin-independent.
-The recent development of ultra-cold Fermi gases has provided an opportunity to realize these high symmetries, thus they are not just of academic interests.
-Experimentally, the SU$(6)$ symmetric system of $^{173}$Yb with $F=I=\frac{5}{2}$ and the SU$(10)$ symmetric one of $^{87}$Sr with $F=I=\frac{9}{2}$ have been cooled down to quantum degeneracy \cite{taie2010,desalvo2010,hideaki2011}.
-The study of SU$(2N)$ by using alklaine-earth fermions was also proposed in Ref. [\onlinecite{gorshkov2010}].
+The SU($2N$) and Sp($2N$) symmetries are usually studied in high energy physics.
+They were introduced to condensed matter physics originally as a mathematic convenience.
+For example, large-$N$ analysis was performed for the SU($2N$) symmetric Heisenberg models to systematically handle strong correlation effects \cite{arovas1988,affleck1988,read1989, read1991}, while realistic electron systems are usually only SU(2) invariant.
+However, with the recent development of the ultra-cold atom physics, fermion systems with SU($2N$) and Sp($2N$) symmetries are not just of purely academic interests, but are currently under experimental investigations.
+It was first pointed out in Ref. \cite{wu2003} that large spin alkali and alkaline-earth fermion systems can exhibit these high symmetries.
+For example a generic Sp(4), or, isomorphically SO(5) symmetry, can be realized for fermion systems with the hyperfine spin $F=\frac{3}{2}$ without fine-tuning \cite{wu2003,wu2006a}.
+This Sp(4) symmetry can be further augmented to SU(4) for alkaline-earth fermions, such as $^{135}$Ba, $^{137}$Ba, and $^{201}$Hg because their interactions are hyperfine-spin independent \cite{wu2003}.
+Experimentally, both the fermionic atoms of $^{173}$Yb and $^{87}$Sr have been cooled down to quantum degeneracy \cite{taie2010,desalvo2010,hideaki2011}.
+The $^{173}$Yb ($F=I=\frac{5}{2}$) and $^{87}$Sr ($F=I=\frac{9}{2}$) systems exhibit the SU(6) and SU(10) symmetries, respectively.
+Using alkaline-earth fermions to study the SU$(2N)$ symmetry was also proposed in Ref. [\onlinecite{gorshkov2010}].